miluskapajuelo/MiluskaPajuelo/README.md

 <h1 align="center">Hi <img src="https://raw.githubusercontent.com/ABSphreak/ABSphreak/master/gifs/Hi.gif" width="30px">, I'm Miluska Pajuelo! <img src="https://media.giphy.com/media/mGcNjsfWAjY5AEZNw6/giphy.gif" width="50"></h1>
-<h3 align="center">Industrial Engineer | Front end developer | Python Enthusiast</h3>
+<h3 align="center"> Front end developer | Industrial Engineer | Angular & Python lover</h3>

 ## 📖 About me

-* 💻 I'm a front-end developer jr.
+* 💻 I'm a front-end developer.
-* 🎓 I'm a Industrial Engineer
+* 🎓 I'm a Industrial Engineer.
-* 📱 I'm instructor in PyLadies
+* 📱 I'm instructor in PyLadies Arequipa also I'm coordinator in Python Chile.
 *  💡 I like to explore new technologies and develop software solutions and quick hacks.
-* 🌱  I'm on track for learning more about Django - framework Python
+* 🌱  I'm on track for learning more about Angular anf Django.
-* 🚴‍♀️ In my free time, I used to travel
+* 🚴‍♀️ In my free time, I listen music and try to sing
 * 🌐 You can see some of my projects on [my portfolio]()

 <p align="left">